 Day 9: Ferry from Brač to Dubrovnik

-In the morning, you'll catch another public ferry to Dubrovnik and head to your hotel to check in and drop off your vehicle.
+In the morning, you'll catch a public ferry to Dubrovnik and make your way to your hotel to check in.

 Often referred to as the "Pearl of the Adriatic," Dubrovnik is a world-renowned city of exceptional charm.
 Take the time to explore its 16th-century stone walls, including the Minceta, Lovrijenac and Revelin fortresses, visit Onofrio's Fountain and the Church of St. Blaise (St. Vlaho), and stroll along the limestone-paved Stradun, Dubrovnik's main street to get your bearings.
 Dubrovnik offers excellent nightlife and some of Croatia's best restaurants and wine bars.

 The remainder of the day will be at your leisure, allowing time for you to wander and explore this magical city.
 Depending on when you arrive, you may have time to hop aboard a cable car and ride to the top of Srđ Mountain for stunning vistas of Dubrovnik and the nearby Elafiti Islands.
 Here you can explore the 19th-century Fort Imperijal (built during the Napoleonic Wars) before stretching your legs and walking back down the hill enjoying views of the city below.

 Ferry time (Brač to Dubrovnik): 4.5 hours

 Day 10: Explore Dubrovnik, the "Pearl of the Adriatic"